Use Incorta with Amazon AWS

 In order to complete Incorta’s deployment successfully, it is required to possess the following technical skills at minimum:

-- Basic knowledge of Linux as this document shares most commands, but knowledge of the Linux commands is critical for real-world deployments
+- Basic knowledge of Linux.
+(Most required commands are provided in this document, but knowledge of the Linux commands is a must for understanding of the application deployment.)

-Launching Incorta Unified Data Analytics Platform for a new VPC on AWS results in the following setup with the default parameters.
+Launching Incorta Analytics for a new VPC on AWS results in the following setup with the default parameters.

-According to AWS best practices, deploying the Incorta Unified Data Analytics Platform sets up an availability zone and a VPC with one public subnet that includes a NAT gateway and an Incorta Server.
+According to AWS best practices, deploying Incorta Anaclytics sets up an availability zone and a VPC with one public subnet that includes a NAT gateway and an Incorta Server.
 Refer to the following for a description of the infrastructure components:

 - Amazon VPC.
 “Amazon Virtual Private Cloud (Amazon VPC) enables you to launch AWS resources into a virtual network that you’ve defined.
 This virtual network closely resembles a traditional network that you’d operate in your own data center, with the benefits of using the scalable infrastructure of AWS”, according to Amazon’s official site.